12 months full time

 More information is available about tuition fees and discounts.

 This MSc programme is designed for graduates from engineering and science backgrounds.

-It is accredited by the Institution of Mechanical Engineers (IMechE) and the Institution of Engineering and Technology (IET).
-This provides industry-wide recognition of the quality of your qualification.
+Our policy is for all our courses to be accredited by the Institution of Mechanical Engineers (IMechE) and the Institution of Engineering and Technology (IET) and we are currently seeking accreditation for this course.

 The programme will equip you to enter employment as a professional engineer (progressing on to Chartered Engineer or equivalent status) or to other professional careers.

 It aims to develop your knowledge, understanding and skills in the field of biomedical engineering with a focus on the application of mechanical engineering principles.

 The range of modules offered in the programme will enable you to deliver product solutions in the workplace as well as engaging in research and development.

 This interdisciplinary programme is based in the School of Mechanical and Systems Engineering and taught jointly with the Schools of Chemical Engineering and Advanced materials, Civil Engineering and Geosciences, and Electrical and Electronic Engineering, and also with the Faculty of Medical Sciences.